Retirement Savings By Age: How Much You Should Have at 25, 30, 40, 50 and 65

 Partially offsetting that is the $17,606 of income the average retiree gets annually from social security, according to the Social Security Administration.
 That leaves $17,781 a year to be funded from retirement savings.

-To measure where your retirement savings should be at various ages to put you on track to fund that $17,781 per year, the benchmarks below adjust $17,781 for inflation at 3 percent a year and assume retirement at 65 with a further 30 years of life.
+To measure where your retirement savings should be at various ages to put you on track to fund that $17,781 per year, the benchmarks below adjust $17,781 for inflation at 3% a year and assume retirement at 65 with a further 30 years of life.
 That is longer than the current average life expectancy of a 65-year-old, but the higher figure was used both to anticipate the continued lengthening of life expectancy and to reduce the risk of outliving your money.

-How Much Retirement Savings You Should Have at Age 25, 30, 40, 50 and 65
+How Much Retirement Savings You Should Have at Age 25, 30, 40, 50, and 65

 Using the methodology above, here are the benchmarks for where your retirement savings should stand at various points in your life:

-Retirement savings at age 25
+Retirement Savings at Age 25

 It’s difficult to accumulate much in the way of retirement savings before this point in your life; but as you move into your late 20s, it’s time to begin putting some money aside regularly.
 An annual savings goal of $2,500 a year is a good starting point.

-Retirement savings at age 30
+Retirement Savings at Age 30

 After just a few years of retirement saving, your accumulated balance is likely to be modest.
 Having around $12,500 is enough to be on track if at this point you step your annual savings up to around $3,500 a year.

-Retirement savings at age 40
+Retirement Savings at Age 40

-As you enter your peak-earning years, you should pick up the pace of retirement savings.
+As you enter your peak earning years, you should pick up the pace of retirement savings.
 You should have over $50,000 saved by now, with another $6,500 a year going toward retirement.

-Retirement savings at age 50
+Retirement Savings at Age 50

 This is the home stretch, so you need to really kick it in.
 Having around $140,000 in accumulated savings and $9,500 in new annual savings are reasonable targets.

-Retirement savings at age 65
+Retirement Savings at Age 65

 Given the assumptions described above, it would take the equivalent of about $370,000 in today’s dollars at retirement age to make your money last.
 If you are not there yet, you might want to consider working a little longer.